The Return of the Living Dead: Plot

-On July 3, 1984, at the Uneeda Medical Supply Warehouse in Louisville, Kentucky, foreman Frank tries to impress new employee Freddy by showing him military drums of a toxic gas called Trioxin.
-The drums wound up in the basement of the building, due to a delivery error years before.
+On July 3, 1984, at the Uneeda Medical Supply Warehouse in Louisville, Kentucky, foreman Frank Johnson tries to impress new employee Freddy Hanscom by showing him military drums of a toxic gas called Trioxin.
+The drums wound up in the basement of the building due to a delivery error years before.
 While hitting the side of a drum to prove it is secure, Frank accidentally unleashes the toxic gas, which seemingly melts the cadaver inside and reanimates another cadaver stored in a meat locker.
-Joined by their boss Burt, the three try, to no avail, to kill the reanimated corpse by puncturing the brain, then dismembering the body.
+The gas also reanimates other preserved specimens throughout the warehouse.
+Joined by their boss Burt Wilson, the three try, to no avail, to kill the reanimated corpse by puncturing the brain, then dismembering the body.
 They discover that every part of the zombie's body can survive independently.
-Burt has the zombie incinerated at a nearby mortuary crematorium by his friend Ernie, but this inadvertently causes the deadly gas to contaminate the air, creating a toxic rainfall that reanimates the corpses in the nearby cemetery.
+Burt has the zombie incinerated at a nearby mortuary crematorium by his friend Ernie Kaltenbrunner.

-Meanwhile, Freddy's girlfriend Tina and his friends Spider, Trash, Chuck, Casey, Scuz and Suicide arrive at the cemetery to wait for Freddy to finish work.
-While Trash starts stripping and dancing on a gravestone, Tina goes to the warehouse and wanders into the basement, where she encounters the reanimated but horribly disfigured cadaver from the barrel that was assumed to have dissolved.
-The rest of the group arrives shortly after and saves her in the nick of time, although Suicide is killed.
-After Casey realizes she saw Freddy entering the mortuary, the group attempts to reach him through the cemetery, where they are attacked by the re-emerging zombies.
-Trash is killed and Chuck and Casey flee back to the warehouse, but Spider, Tina, and Scuz reach the mortuary.
-The three discover Frank and Freddy growing ill from their exposure to the gas and call for paramedics, who say their tests indicate the men are no longer alive even though they are conscious.
-Trash, her body submerged in the chemical-laden mud, rises from it transformed into a zombie and begins to hunt and feed.
-When Burt and Ernie learn of the dead rising from their graves, they barricade the mortuary.
-Scuz is killed while protecting the barricade and the zombies eat the paramedics and police who arrive on the scene.
-The group manages to grab the upper half of one of the zombies and restrain her on the mortuary table.
+Meanwhile, Freddy's girlfriend Tina and his friends Spider, Trash, Chuck, Casey, Scuz and Suicide arrive at the cemetery across from the warehouse to wait for Freddy to finish work.
+While Trash starts stripping and dancing on a gravestone, the smoke from the cremated corpse carries Trioxin into the atmosphere.
+A thunderstorm returns the chemical to earth as toxic rain, reanimating the corpses in the nearby cemetery.

+The zombies emerge from their graves and attack the group.
+Suicide is killed, and the survivors scatter.
+Tina flees to the warehouse, where she encounters the reanimated, horribly disfigured cadaver from the basement, later nicknamed "Tarman."
+The rest of the group arrives shortly after and saves her in the nick of time.
+After Casey realizes she saw Freddy entering the mortuary, Chuck and Casey return to the warehouse while Spider, Tina and Scuz make their way to the mortuary through the cemetery, fighting off the re-emerging zombies as they go.
+Trash, her body submerged in the chemical-laden mud, rises from her grave transformed into a zombie and begins to hunt and feed.

+At the mortuary, the three discover Frank and Freddy growing ill from their exposure to the gas and call for paramedics, who determine that the men are technically dead despite remaining conscious.
+When Burt and Ernie learn that the dead are rising from their graves, they barricade the mortuary.
+Scuz is killed while helping defend the barricade, and the zombies overwhelm and devour the paramedics and police officers who arrive on the scene.
+The group manages to capture the upper half of one of the zombies and restrain her on the mortuary table.
 She explains that the reanimated corpses can feel themselves rotting, and eating the brains of the living helps relieve the pain of being dead.